Dean's Scholars Curriculum

 About the Curriculum

-During the fall semester of their senior year, students will take their third and final required Dean’s Scholars course, IAFF 3193: Dean's Scholars Seminar.
+During the fall semester of their senior year, students will take their second and final required Dean’s Scholars course, IAFF 3193W ESIA Dean’s Scholars Seminar.
 This 3-credit course counts as a Writing in the Disciplines (WID) course because of the extensive research and writing students will do throughout the semester.
-Consequently, the class reinforces students' data analysis and writing skills as they complete their final research paper.
-Students will each also present their final research product at the Dean's Scholars Annual Symposium.
+In this course, students apply and refine their data analysis and writing skills as they complete their final research paper.
+Program faculty and students' faculty mentors work together to provide individualized guidance and support throughout the writing process.

 Spring Semester